teticio/kindle2pdf/README.md

 ## Introduction

 A Python script to render your Kindle books as PDFs without needing a device.
-This is ideal if you want to read them on a ReMarkable tablet or similar.
+This is ideal if you want to read them on a reMarkable tablet or similar.

 ## Installation